54th UKLA International Conference 2018 - Cardiff

 Friday 6th to Sunday 8th July 2018

-This conference will provide inspiration and direction to literacy teachers, researchers and educators seeking to take an active part in shaping equitable futures against the background of economic and political turmoil that has characterised the first part of the 21st century.
-The conference will explore the resourcefulness of practitioners, researchers and the individuals and groups they work with, within or beyond formal educational contexts.
+This conference will provide inspiration and direction to literacy teachers, researchers and educators seeking to take an active part in shaping equitable futures against the background of economic, environmental and political turmoil that has characterised the first part of the 21 st century.
+It will explore the resourcefulness of practitioners, researchers and the individuals and groups they work with, within or beyond formal educational contexts.
 The conference presents a rich opportunity to share perspectives and experiences across regions and nations, and to address pressing questions about how to support learners in their current and future participation in the world around them: how can we celebrate and respond to diverse literacies in everyday life?
 How are literacies changing and how far are existing curriculum and assessment frameworks fit for purpose?
 What are the intersections between literacy, social participation and active citizenship?
 What kinds of research methodologies and evidence are needed to inform debates about current practice and future possibilities?

 Confirmed keynote speakers: